Affbhai/Disney-Hotstar-Analysis/README.md

 Exploratory Analysis: Uncover patterns, trends, and relationships.
 Documentation: Present findings through a report or dashboard.

-📝 Tasks:
+📝 Tasks: To Find

-Movies by Genre: Visualize the distribution of movies across genres.
+-Movies by Genre: Visualize the distribution of movies across genres.

-Average Running Time by Genre: Analyze and plot average running times per genre.
+-Average Running Time by Genre: Analyze and plot average running times per genre.

-Movies Released Each Year: Track the number of movies released annually.
+-Movies Released Each Year: Track the number of movies released annually.

-Top 10 Longest Movies: Identify and display the longest-running movies.
+-Top 10 Longest Movies: Identify and display the longest-running movies.

-Movies by Age Rating: Show the distribution of movies by age rating.
+-Movies by Age Rating: Show the distribution of movies by age rating.

-Count by Year and Genre: Analyze the count of movies across genres over the years.
+-Count by Year and Genre: Analyze the count of movies across genres over the years.

-Most Common Movie Types: Compare counts of different types (e.g., movies, documentaries).
+-Most Common Movie Types: Compare counts of different types (e.g., movies, documentaries).

-Running Time vs. Release Year: Explore correlations with a scatter plot.
+-Running Time vs. Release Year: Explore correlations with a scatter plot.

-Genre Popularity Over Time: Chart the popularity of genres over time.
+-Genre Popularity Over Time: Chart the popularity of genres over time.

-Movies by Genre and Age Rating: Analyze combinations of genre and age rating.
+-Movies by Genre and Age Rating: Analyze combinations of genre and age rating.

-Movies with Maximum Episodes: Identify movies with the most episodes.
+-Movies with Maximum Episodes: Identify movies with the most episodes.

-Running Time Distribution: Plot the distribution of running times.
+-Running Time Distribution: Plot the distribution of running times.

-Specific Genre Analysis: Deep-dive into selected genres (e.g., Action, Drama).
+-Specific Genre Analysis: Deep-dive into selected genres (e.g., Action, Drama).

 📊 Results:
 Interactive visualizations showcasing insights and trends.